phillips109/tax-bash/Formfactory/T23/3Layout/README3.md

 The tPull is one which pulls its data from another form.

 Change directories to Layout/Main.
-The shell file to guide your work is callled layoutmenu.
+The shell file to guide your work is called layoutmenu.
 It is invoked from the Main directory with the ./layoutmenu command.
 (Note the leading ./ because it is assumed that the working directory is not in your PATH for security reasons.)